 How the Story of Jonah Shows Praise Under Pressure

 One of the most powerful and eye-opening things you should always remember about Jonah’s story is this: He worshipped the Lord in the midst of his misery, from within the belly of the great fish that had swallowed him and that is what set him free.

 In fact, in the story of Jonah (chapter 2), the Bible records that Jonah finally submitted his own will to the authority of the will of God in the form of a worship song saying this:

 “I called to the Lord out of my distress, and He answered me.
 Out of the belly of Sheol I cried, and You heard my voice.
 You cast me into the deep, into the heart of the seas, and the flood surrounded me.
 All Your billows and Your waves passed over me….
 When my life was ebbing away, I remembered the Lord; and my prayer came to You, into Your holy temple… I will sacrifice to You with the voice of thanksgiving...”

+“…the voice of thanksgiving” and sacrifice are the foundations of all worship!
 Then, immediately following Jonah’s time of worship this happened: “Then the Lord spoke to the fish, and it vomited Jonah out upon dry land.”
 (Jonah 2:10)

 “The darker the days, the higher the praise!”

-Praise and worship are not about how we feel or what we’re going through or about where we are in life.
+Praise and worship are not about how you feel or what you’re going through or about where you are in life.
+Praise and worship start with gratitude, are fueled by sacrifice and are exclusively God-centered and God-focused.
 So what did Jonah “sacrifice” if he had nothing to bring under Old Testament law?
 He sacrificed himself – which is the essence of true worship.